The Campaign (film)

 The Campaign is a 2012 American political satire comedy film directed by Jay Roach, written by Shawn Harwell and Chris Henchy and stars Will Ferrell and Zach Galifianakis as two North Carolinians vying for a seat in Congress.

-The film was released on August 10, 2012, by Warner Bros Pictures, to mixed reviews from critics.
+The film was released on August 10, 2012, by Warner Bros.
+Pictures, to mixed reviews from critics.

 Plot

-Democratic Congressman Cam Brady, who has run unopposed for the 14th district of North Carolina, is exposed when he has an affair with a supporter that is heard on a phone call, damaging his upcoming campaign for a fifth term.
-With eight weeks to go before the election, corrupt businessmen Glenn and Wade Motch persuade tour guide Marty Huggins to run as Cam's opposition as a Republican nominee.
+Democratic Congressman Cam Brady, who has run unopposed for the 14th district of North Carolina for four elections, is exposed when he has an affair with a supporter that is heard on a phone call, damaging his upcoming campaign for a fifth term.
+With eight weeks to go before the election, corrupt businessmen Glenn and Wade Motch persuade tour guide Marty Huggins to run against Cam as a Republican nominee.
 The Motch brothers ultimately intend to use Marty to forward a profitable scheme with a Chinese company.